PaddlePaddle/models/sequence_tagging_for_ner/README_en.md

 According to the sequence tagging results, the entity boundary and the entity category can be obtained directly.
 Similarly, word segmentation, part of speech tagging, block recognition and semantic role tagging can be solved by sequence tagging.

-When using neural network  to solve  problem,  the frontal layers of the network do feature representation learning with input, the last layer of netwok solve the final task based on the learned features.
+When using neural network  to solve  problem,  the frontal layers of the network does feature representation learning with input, the last layer of network solves the final task based on the learned features.
 For sequence tagging problem, Recurrent Neural Networs (RNN) are usually used to learn representation features.
 After that a CRF layer will do the tagging job.
-In fact, the linear part in tradiontal  CRF model is replaced by a nonlinear neural network.
-The main reason for the use of CRF is that it can better solve the label bias problem by using the likelihood probability of sentence level[2].
+In fact, the linear part in traditiontal CRF model is replaced by a nonlinear neural network.
+The main reason for the use of CRF are that it can better solve the label bias problem by using the likelihood probability of sentence level[2].
 This example is built on the above ideas.
-Although the NER task is used here as an example, the given model can be applied to a variety of other sequence tagging tasks.
+Although the NER task is used here as an example, the given model can be applied to a variety of other sequences tagging tasks.

 Because of the wide use of sequence tagging, CRF and other classical sequence models are generated.
 Most of these models only use local information or need human design features.
 With the development of deep learning research, Recurrent Neural Network (RNN) and other sequential models can deal with the problem of correlation between sequence elements, and can learn feature representation from original input text, which is more suitable for sequence tagging task.

 ## Model Details

-Input of NER is a sentence,  model is going to identify the entities boundaries and categoris.
+Input of NER is a sentence,  model is going to identify the entities boundaries and categories.
 As in [2], only for some simple preprocessing of the original sentence are needed: each word is converted to lowercase, weather it is a uppercase word is a input feature.
 As shown in Figure 2, the workflow is:

 1. yeild input
  - use one-hot method to represent a sentence